Old Swedes Church

 The altar is also modern and fashioned from black walnut with paneling that echoes the design of the pulpit.
 It is at least the third altar at Old Swedes.

 The pews are reproductions of the originals and were built in 1899 using patterns and descriptions from early church records.
 The pews could be closed to keep out drafts in winter; worshippers often brought heated rocks or pans of hot coals into their pews to keep themselves warm.
 The pews were raised off the floor so their doors would not catch on the uneven bricks.
 Through the 1700s, in keeping with the Swedish custom, men sat on the right and women sat on the left.
 Both sides sat facing the altar.

 Now located beside the Burial Grounds, the Hendrickson House invites visitors to glimpse what the private life of a Swedish colonial family would have been like.
-Historians believe that the house was built in 1690.
+Historians believe that the house was built in the early 18th century.
 The Hendrickson House was the home of Swedish farmer Andrew Hendrickson and his wife, Brigitta Morton.
 Born in the New Sweden colony Andrew and Brigitta made a home in their new house that was both Swedish and American.